Elections in Hungary

 Proud of the EU and NATO

 "Hungarians have made it clear that they are proud to be part of the EU and NATO," he said.
 "We will defend the rule of law, human rights, and we will be a reliable and trustworthy partner," he added.
-But he also stressed, on several occasions, that their main objective will always be to defend the interests of their citizens: "Millions of Hungarians showed yesterday that history is not written in Moscow, Brussels or Washington, but in the streets of Hungary."
+But he also stressed, on several occasions, that their main objective will always be to defend the interests of their citizens: "Millions of Hungarians demonstrated yesterday that history is not written in Moscow, Brussels, or Washington, but in the streets of Hungary."

 Cargando